 An Expert Session consists of a 30-minute phone call that covers a how-to topic to assist users with a specific product feature.
 Each session is scheduled by appointment at a time chosen by you, with the Adobe Customer Care team.
 The sessions are carried out using a screen sharing software, if needed, that allows a product expert to walk you through complex or new workflows.

-You can keep track of the sessions you have with the experts.
+You can track the sessions you have with the experts.
 To view the details, update or cancel a requested Expert Session, click its Session ID on the Support Summary or the Expert Sessions page.

-- The Open tab on the Expert Sessions page provides details about the ongoing sessions such as their status, topic, admin who requested them, and the relevant dates.
+- The Open tab on the Expert Sessions page provides details about ongoing sessions such as their status, topic, admin who requested them, and the relevant dates.
 The Open cases list is color-coded and sorted according to status, with the cases requiring action at the top.

 - Once your sessions are complete, you are able to view all history under the Closed tab on the Expert Sessions page.